Doo Wop 50

-Doo Wop 50 was a PBS pledge drive special created and produced for PBS member station WQED-TV by TJ Lubinsky, grandson of Herman Lubinsky (founder of Savoy Records).
-The special was inspired by a 1994 CD box-set of doo wop music produced and sold by Rhino Records, which was also a development and production partner in the special.
-It aired on December 5, 1999.
+Doo Wop 50 is a television and DVD special created and produced by TJ Lubinsky.
+The special was inspired by a 1994 CD box-set of doo wop music which was also a development and production partner WQED in the program and dvd.
+It aired in December 1999.

 Doo Wop 50 was videotaped live at The Benedum Center For The Performing Arts, Pittsburgh, Pennsylvania on May 11 & 12, 1999.
 It showcased many doo-wop groups that had existed since the 1950s, and was hosted by former Impressions lead and soul soloist Jerry Butler.
-It was followed by Doo Wop 51 and the American Soundtrack series.
-Doo Wop 50 became the highest-producing pledge drive special in the history of PBS at that time, garnering more than $20 million for its member stations.
+It was followed by Doo Wop 51 and the American Soundtrack and My Music series as seen on public television.
+Doo Wop 50 became the highest-producing pledge drive special in the history of PBS at that time, garnering more than $75 million for its member stations.

-The American Soundtrack series has become a mainstay for PBS and WQED.
+The American Soundtrack/My Music series has become a mainstay for public television stations, Lubinsky owns the copyright to the special and the American Soundtrack/My Music series.